 020 7832 3200

-Finola has practised almost exclusively in family law since she came to the bar.
+Finola has practised almost exclusively in family law since she came to the bar in 1988.
 Before commencing her practice as a family law barrister, she was a teacher and historian.

 Finola’s practice covers all areas of family law from international child abduction, international relocation cases, care cases where she acts for parents, local authorities and children’s guardians where there are allegations of sexual and physical abuse to private law disputes over contact and where and with whom the children should live.